 it is 100% free to register an account with

-special events like the Chessgames Challenge, and much much more.
-However, there is an
+participate in special events like the Chessgames Challenge, and much more.

-you all of the normal features plus some extremely useful extras.
+you all of the normal features plus some extremely powerful extras, for only $39/year.
 For more information

 Who is Chessgames.com?

 the kibitzers.
 Without them, we'd just be an online chess database.

 The software and conceptual design that makes this possible is